bevyengine/bevy-website/content/learn/book/handling-input/using-input.md

 When you use larger groupings of features (like profiles and collections), all of these devices are enabled in your game by default.
 However we can adjust which ones are enabled by manually enabling their [feature flag].
 If you know that your game will not need touch input (or keyboard and mouse inputs if you're building a mobile game), you can disable these input devices by turning their feature flag off in your project `Cargo.toml` file.
-See the [Selective Feature Use section] in the Compiling Less Code page for more details.
+See the [Selective Feature Use section] on the Compiling Less Code page for more details.

 [Selective Feature Use section]: /learn/book/releasing-projects/compiling-less-code/#more-selective-feature-use